-The 47 km (29 miles) stretch of the England Coast Path (ECP) from Camber to Folkestone is now open to the public.
+The 47 km (29 miles) stretch of the King Charles III England Coast Path (KCIIIECP) from Camber to Folkestone is now open to the public.
 Coastal access rights came into force along this stretch of coast on 19 July 2016 by order of the Secretary of State.

 Stage of progress

 Stage 5: Open

 If you are planning a walk on the KCIIIECP, check our interactive access maps for details of local access restrictions and coast path diversions which may apply at certain times.

 Coastal access rights normally apply to all land that is coastal margin - including any land seaward of the route - unless it falls into a category of excepted land.